How to Complete Mount Kailash Trek?

 Among all the years, the Tibetan Horse Year is the best time to have Mt.
 Kailash Kora.
 It is said that the Horse Year in the Tibetan calendar is the year when Shakyamuni was born, so the merits and virtues of Mt.Kailash kora can increase many times than usual.
 In the Horse Year, one circuit of Mt.
 Kailashcan increases the merit and virtue by 12 times, which is equivalent to 13 times of a normal year, and the most effective and meritorious way.
 The most recent Horse Year is 2014, and the next one is 2026.

-During a year, the best time for Mt.
+During the year, the best time for Mt.
 Kailash Kora is from May to October, when the temperature in Tibet gradually rises.
 So it's a comfortable period to have a kora, even in the Mount Kailash area at 4,700 meters, it is also suitable for outdoor activities.
 In addition, there is less precipitation from May to October.
 Although July and August is the rainy season in Tibet, there's no much rain at Mt.Kailash as it's located in Ngari region, far away from the marine climate.
 Its rainfall is less than that of Mount Everest Base Camp and other areas.
 In the case of little rain, the road conditions are much better and swamp areas are not easy to appear.

 Another popular time to trek Mount Kailash is during the Saga Dawa Festival, which is the birthday of Buddha Sakyamuni.
-It celebrated on the full moon day of the fourth Tibetan Lunar month(in either May or June).
+It is celebrated on the full moon day of the fourth Tibetan Lunar month(in either May or June).
 The highlight is to raise the new Tarboche Flagpole in place of the old one and pilgrims can grab the prayer flags and Khatas for happiness and auspiciousness.

 How Long Does Mt.Kailash Kora Take?